Check out our Salmon with White Wine Butter Sauce!

 - parsley to garnish

-- Melt butter, once melted add garlic, onions, salt, and pepper.
+- Once melted, add garlic, onions, salt, and pepper.
 Cook until onion is translucent

-- Add white wine and lemon juice.
-Bring to simmer
+- Slowly add white wine and lemon juice.
+Stir and bring sauce to simmer

 - Continue to cook salmon while spooning sauce on top of salmon.
 Cook 5-7 minutes on each side